pauljosephatay/angular2harmoney/README.md

 Published at https://pauljosephatay.github.io/angular2harmoney/

-Source code is under cleaning.
+Full source code is under cleaning to be published later.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.